Did you know that the style and looks used by Microsoft in its Windows phone are called metro style?

 Metro style is seen in all of Microsoft products.
 Even in their presentations.

-Behind all this, Metro style also have design principles that it follows and that makes metro style true to itself.
+Behind all this, Metro style also has design principles that it follows and that makes metro style true to itself.